enlupi/FCC-Validation/README.md

 # Main Purpose of the Project

 The main idea of this project is developing new tools for the **validation of the FCC software**.
 Software validation is a fundamental step in the software development lifecycle, and is needed to ensure that the final products meets the specified requirements and fulfills its intended purpose. <br>
 In the context of this work, this means making sure that, even though the code may compile and run without any issues, the physics results that we obtain from the simulations and analyses are compatible with what we expect.

 In order to achieve these goals, we use a **GitLab CI/CD pipeline** to run daily automated tests using the new versions of the code available.
 The results of these tests, comparing the output of new versions with reference stable ones, can be checks on [key4hep validation website](https://key4hep-validation.web.cern.ch/index.html).

+Please note that this pipeline is *not* useful in case the software is broken: the verification of the software is tested by cron jobs in other repositories.

 <br>